isomerpages/pa-queenstown/index.md

 description: An Isomer site of the Singapore Government
 image: /images/shareicon.png
 permalink: /
-notification: "-\tGovernment officials will never ask you to transfer money or disclose bank log-in details over a phone call.
-Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam."
+notification: Government officials will never ask you to transfer money or disclose bank log-in details over a phone call.
+Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam. <a href="https://www.scamshield.gov.sg/">Click here for more information</a>.
 sections:
   - hero:
       background: /images/home_header.png
+      url: <a href="https://www.scamshield.gov.sg/">Click here for more
+        information</a>.
   - infopic:
       title: Queenstown History
       description: Queenstown, the first satellite town in Singapore.
 The estate was